gianlucadardia/Schedule_Off_Synapse_Dedicated_Pool/README.md

 Many customer has cost concern related to **Synapse Analytics Dedicated Pool** usage.
 Especially in product evaluation phase, customer needs to keep cost under strict control

-Capabilities to pause dedicated pool, could help to mitigate this concern, but the lack of "Native" way to perform this task, could be an entry barrier.
+Capabilities to pause dedicated pool, could help to mitigate this concern, but the lack of **"Native"** way to perform this task, could be an entry barrier.

-This 1-click deployment, try to help, allowing user to deploy a Logic App that can **Pause Synapse Dedicated Pool** on sheduled base.
+This 1-click deployment, try to help, allowing user to deploy a Logic App that can **Pause Synapse Dedicated Pool** on scheduled basis.

 ## Prerequisites